Current Lead Principals and Resident Principals

 Brian Vannest

-My name is Brian Vannest, and I am finishing my 15th year in education.
+My name is Brian Vannest, and I am finishing my 16th year in education.
 I feel blessed to have served in elementary, middle, and high schools around the greater Houston area.
 My journey started after graduating with a degree in Organizational Leadership from Miami University in Oxford, Ohio.
 I taught 2nd and 3rd grades at Gallegos Elementary, less than two miles from YES Prep East End Elementary.
 Then, I taught 7th grade at YES Prep West for three years and earned my MBA at Rice University before becoming a high school Dean of Instruction.
 I served as a principal for four years at Valley West Elementary in HISD before returning to YES Prep to be a Resident Principal (cohort 3) and Founding Elementary Principal at YES Prep East End Elementary.
 Currently, I am pursuing a practitioner’s doctorate in curriculum and instruction from Texas A&M University.
-I have two boys, Everett and Henry, and my wife Elaine and I are expecting a third boy in September.
+I have three boys—Everett, Henry, and Nolan and am married to my lovely wife Elaine.

 My philosophy of education is rooted in the idea that my job is to dismantle the barriers and widen the paths for my teammates, students, and families.
 I cannot make the journey shorter or the slope of the climb easier.
 I can help remove unnecessary work and teach and coach those on the journey with me to be more skilled at the trek.
 I will not rob my teammates or students of the growth they will experience from the hard work by taking it from them and putting it on myself.
 However, I will always be beside them to coach, partner, and encourage.